allenhwkim/angularjs-google-maps/README.md

   2. Expose the original Google Maps V3 api
      By doing so, programmers don't need to learn this module.

+There is a blog that introduces this module.
+The title of it is '[Google Map As The Simplest Way](http://allenhwkim.tumblr.com/post/70986888283/google-map-as-the-simplest-way)'

 To Get Started
 ---------------